• Skip to primary navigation

 I will share here how to cook the ragda, and prepare the chaat along with lots of options for serving it!

-If you are a fan of chaat like me, check out my Dahi Papdi Chaat, Sev Puri and Dahi Vada recipe.
+If you are a fan of Indian chaat like me, check out my Dahi Papdi Chaat, Sev Puri and Dahi Vada recipe.

 What is Ragda Chaat?